A very fine line exists between humility and haughtiness.

 One of the things I have learned from my parents was that when we win, when we have a success, act as if you have won before, you come from a line of successes.
 This is not an illusion, because for every success there are many victories along the way, but making it a big deal could be seen as prideful even if you are just acting in a moment of joy.
 The line that separates your own excitement and the feeling that you might be grandstanding is a thin and should be considered.

-Where there is a place obvious proven record of how being haughty and boastful can attract some crowds, I think that attracting a crowd, clients, customers, and friends alike through humility leads to more profound relationships.
+Where there is an obviously proven record of how being haughty and boastful can attract some crowds, I think that attracting a crowd, clients, customers, and friends alike through humility leads to more profound relationships.
 After all, we all fail at times, we all go through hard times, and those that you attract through humility vs a haughty nature will be with you to weather the storm.

 Knowing and respecting the line between sharing our excitement/enthusiasm and demonstrating arrogance/haughtiness is challenging.
 It is a fact that the art of humility is a lifelong learning process.
 Sometimes even we need to be coached through a process, because we don’t even see the subtle ways we are creating emotional conflict.